maurogioberti/Mecalux.TextProcessor/README.md

 3. Restore all NuGet packages.

 ### Running the Application
 - To run the WPF application, set `Presentation.Desktop` as the startup project and run it through Visual Studio.
+This provides an interactive interface for text processing.
 - To start the API, set `Presentation.ServiceApi` as the startup project and run it.
 The API will be hosted locally (by default on `http://localhost:[port]`).

 ### Running Tests
 - Navigate to the `Business.Logic.Tests` project.
 - Use the Test Explorer in Visual Studio to run unit tests.

+### Aditional Information
+For a more comprehensive understanding of the Mecalux.TextProcessor project, please refer to the detailed documentation provided in the **Documentation.pdf** file, located in the root directory of this project.
+This document offers in-depth insights into the project's architecture, user interfaces, and other technical aspects.